Micke90s/core-keeper-dedicated/README.md

 These are the arguments you can use to customize server behavior with default values.
 ```
 WORLD_INDEX                Which world index to use.
 WORLD_NAME                 The name to use for the server.
 WORLD_SEED                 The seed to use for a new world.
 Set to 0 to generate random seed.
 WORLD_MODE                 Sets the world mode for the world.
 Can be Normal (0), Hard (1), Creative (2), Casual (4).
 NOTE: Changing between Creative and non-Creative worlds not currently supported.
 GAME_ID                    Game ID to use for the server.
 Need to be at least 28 characters and alphanumeric, excluding Y,y,x,0,O. Empty or not valid means a new ID will be generated at start.
 DATA_PATH                  Save file location.
 If not set it defaults to a sub-folder named "DedicatedServer" at the default Core Keeper save location.
 MAX_PLAYERS                Maximum number of players that will be allowed to connect to server.
 DISCORD                    Enables discord webhook features witch sends GameID to a channel.
 DISCORD_HOOK               Webhook url (Edit channel > Integrations > Create Webhook).
+DISCORD_MESSAGE_START      Message on start of server
+DISCORD_MESSAGE_STOP       Message on shutdown of server
+DISCORD_MESSAGE_WELCOME    Message on player join
+DISCORD_MESSAGE_BYE        Message on player leave
 SEASON                     Overrides current season by setting to any of None (0), Easter (1), Halloween (2), Christmas (3), Valentine (4), Anniversary (5), CherryBlossom (6), LunarNewYear(7). -1 is default setting where it is set depending on system date.
 SERVER_IP                  Only used if port is set.
 Sets the address that the server will bind to.
 SERVER_PORT                What port to bind to.
 If not set, then the server will use the Steam relay network.
 If set the clients will connect to the server directly and the port needs to be open.
 ```

+The discord message variables can include other system variables.
+These must be enquoted by an additional `$` \
+Example:
+`DISCORD_MESSAGE_START=Brave hero, the world of $$WORLD_NAME awaits you.
+Feel free to join $$GAME_ID`

 ### Contributors
 <a href="https://github.com/escapingnetwork/core-keeper-dedicated/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=escapingnetwork/core-keeper-dedicated" />